Roelzz/A2A-Fabric-MCS-lab/README.md

 > [!IMPORTANT]
 > Always review generated instructions for accuracy and completeness.
 The meta-prompt provides a strong foundation but may need minor adjustments for your specific use case.

-22. Optional!!!
-If your model is not a semantic model and has multiple tables, generate data source instructions using:
+#### Optional meta prompt if your model is not a semantic model and has multiple tables, generate data source instructions using:

 ```
 Meta-Prompt: Generate Data Source Instructions